aybcho/map-your-travels/README.md

 # Map Your Travels: Interactive map visualization using D3.js

 ### Background
-This is an interactive map visualization that was created to visualize the places visited by the user around the world, which could be useful in keeping track of the various places that have been traveled or sharing photos and memories that were captured during those travels with others.
+This is an interactive map visualization that was created to visualize the places visited by people around the world, which could be useful in keeping track of the various places that have been traveled or sharing photos and memories that were captured during those times with others.
 This was inspired by the [the Scrach Off Map of the World](https://www.amazon.com/s?k=scratch+off+map+of+the+world&pldnSite=1&ref=nb_sb_noss_2 "https://www.amazon.com/s?k=scratch+off+map+of+the+world&pldnSite=1&ref=nb_sb_noss_2") available on Amazon.

 This implementation was built based on
 [world map example in D3](http://bl.ocks.org/micahstubbs/8e15870eb432a21f0bc4d3d527b2d14f "http://bl.ocks.org/micahstubbs/8e15870eb432a21f0bc4d3d527b2d14f") by Micah Stubbs